Hashehri/EDA-MTA/README.md

 As a result, the crowds will be shown and detected based on congestion time.

 ## Question/need:
 The goal of this analysis is to determine crowds of trains stations that can be used positively.
-Therefore, helping the ads agency in the decision-making and target crowds stations and determine the congestions per day, carrolated with congestions time.
+Therefore, helping the ads agency in the decision-making and target crowds stations and determine the congestions per day, correlated with congestions time.

 * Identify stations that has most congestion.